 Undergraduate Grading Passing Grades Grade Point Value Description A+ A A- 9 8 7 Exceptional, outstanding and excellent performance.
 Normally achieved by a minority of students.
 These grades indicate a student who is self-initiating, exceeds expectation and has an insightful grasp of the subject matter.
 B+ B B- 6 5 4 Very good, good and solid performance.
 Normally achieved by the largest number of students.
 These grades indicate a good grasp of the subject matter or excellent grasp in one area balanced with satisfactory grasp in the other area.
-C + 3 Satisfactory, or minimally satisfactory.
-These grades indicate

-C 2 a satisfactory performance and knowledge of the subject matter.
+C+ C 3 2 Satisfactory , or minimally satisfactory .
+These grades indicate a satisfactory performance and knowledge of the subject matter.
 D 1 Marginal Performance.
 A student receiving this grade demonstrated a superficial grasp of the subject matter. СОМ Excluded Grade Complete (pass).
 Used only for 0-unit courses and those credit courses designated by the Senate.
 Such courses are identified in the course listings.
 Failing Grades Grade Point Value Description E 0 Conditional supplemental.
 F 0 Unsatisfactory performance.
 Wrote final examination and completed course requirements; no supplemental.

 N 0 Did not write examination or complete course requirements by the end of term or session; no supplemental.
 N/X Excluded Grade Did not complete course requirements by the end of the term; no supplemental.
 Used only for co-op work terms and for courses designated by Senate.
 Such courses are identified in the course listings.
 The grade is EXCLUDED from the calculation of all grade point averages.
 F/X Excluded Grade Unsatisfactory performance.
 Completed course requirements; no supplemental.
 Used only for co-op work terms and for courses designated by Senate.
 Such courses are identified in the course listings.
 The grade is EXCLUDED from the calculation of all grade point averages.
 Temporary Grades Grade Point Value Description INC N/A Incomplete .
 Used only for those credit courses designated by the Senate, to be replaced with a final grade by June 1.
 Such courses are identified in the course listings.
-DEF N/A the Senate, to be replaced with a final grade by June 1.
-Such the Senate, to be replaced with a final grade by June 1.
-Such courses are identified in the course listings.
-Deferred status granted.
-Used only when deferred status has been granted because of illness, an accident or family DEF N/A the Senate, to be replaced with a final grade by June 1.
-Such courses are identified in the course listings.
-Deferred status granted.
+DEF N/A Deferred status granted.
 Used only when deferred status has been granted because of illness, an accident or family affliction.
 See Deferred Status .
+UNK N/A Unknown.
+Used when grade is unknown.
+INP N/A In Progress.
+Used only for courses designated by the Senate, to be replaced with a final grade by the end of the next Winter Session.
+If the student does not reregister, then the final grade will be N. Such courses are identified in the course listings.
+CIC N/A Co-op Interrupted Course.
+See Co-op Regulations (14).
 CTN N/A The CTN designation will appear on student transcripts at mid-point through the course or at the end of the first academic term (Sept-Dec).
 On completion of the course, the CTN designation will remain on the transcript for the first term and a final grade will be noted for the second academic term (Jan-April).
-Grade Note AEG N/A Aegrotat .
-Transcript notation accompanying a letter grade, assigned where documented illness or similar affliction
+Grade Note AEG N/A Aegrotat.
+Transcript notation accompanying a letter grade, assigned where documented illness or similar affliction affected the student's performance or prevented completion of all course work. ·